VladimirIvanin/insales-javascript-snippets/README.md

-# insales-javascript-snippets
-insales javascript snippets
+Atom InSales snippets for javascript.